nikogura/nikogura.com/NikOguraResume.md

 [United Martial Arts - Plymouth, MN](#united-martial-arts---plymouth,-mn)

 ## Orion Labs - San Francisco, CA
-2020 - Present *Principal Staff Engineer*
+2020 - 2022 *Principal Staff Engineer*

 I took a legacy EC2 autoscaling application stack and re-architected it as a stand-alone, self-bootstrapping, one click Kubernetes based system that works in on-prem, cloud-prem, and even air-gapped installations.
 In addition to Orion's PTT stack, the system sports its own auto-unsealing certificate authority powered by Hashicorp Vault.

 While doing that, we replaced an expensive Splunk based monitoring/metrics system with a totally modern, best in class, and most importantly free stack based on Prometheus, Grafana, and Alertmanager.
-What's more, since it's based on open source technology, our monitoring/metrics stack is able to be bundled into our on-premeses product as a value add for our customers.
+What's more, since it's based on open source technology, our monitoring/metrics stack is able to be bundled into our on-premises product as a value add for our customers.

 I'm also responsible for all technical training within the company.
 To date I've designed curriculum and taught internal classes on topics such as golang, elasticsearch, kubernetes, dns, IP networks, TLS/SSl, and both symmetric and asymmetric encryption.